CMA Full-time

 • Experience: Previous experience in a healthcare setting, preferably in a skilled nursing facility or similar environment, is preferred but not required.

-• Certifications: Current certification as a Medication Aide (CMA) as required by New York HERE regulations.
+• Certifications: Current certifications as a Certified Nurse Aide (C.N.A) & Medication Aide (CMA) as required by Nebraska regulations.

 • Communications: Excellent verbal and written communication skills.
 Ability to work collaboratively with a diverse team of healthcare professionals and build positive relationships with residents and their families.